rakyll/drive/README.md

  `drive` was originally developed by [Burcu Dogan](https://github.com/rakyll) while working on the Google Drive team.

-However, she no longer has the time to work on it so I am it's new maintainer.
+However, she no longer has the time to work on it so I am its new maintainer.

 ## Installation